 It’s an exceptionally popular strategy in 2019, and most organizations — from small businesses, to mid-market, to enterprise-level — have installed some form of an identity tool.

-Apple has followed the SSO trend with the release of its brand new SSO extension available in iOS 13 that allows any application or webpage to be integrated with an existing identity provider to now allow for authentication via Touch ID and Face ID.
+Apple has followed the SSO trend with the release of its brand new SSO extension available in iOS 13 that allows any application or webpage to be integrated with an existing identity provider to now allow for authentication via biometrics.
 It can be argued that biometric authentication is more secure than passcodes, as passcodes come with the risk of being phished or written down on a sticky note for all to see.

 Beyond a secure way of granting access, the update also aligns with Apple’s mission to effectively enable end users.
 This translates well to the enterprise because it keeps data secure while simultaneously providing a frictionless experience.
 Apple continues to make strides in limiting the pain points an organization may experience when adopting an Apple device management strategy and identity management posture.

 Learn How to Get the Most Out of Your iOS 13 Deployment